-(B) multiple story--$1,650;
+(B) multiple story--$1,650; and

-(C) additions or remodeling-- 2% of construction cost with a $350 minimum fee and a maximum of 50% of the plan review fee for a new facility of the same type.
+(C) additions or remodeling--2 percent of construction cost with a $350 minimum fee and a maximum of 50 percent of the plan review fee for a new facility of the same type.

-(4) New large impractical facility (17 or morebeds based on the health care occupancy of the Life Safety Code, Chapter 12):
+(2) New large facility (with a capacity of 17 or more based on NFPA 101, Chapter 18, New Health Care Occupancies:

 (A) single story:

-(i) facilities with 17-80beds--$1,600;
+(i) facilities with a capacity of 17-80 --$1,600;

-(ii) facilities with 81-120beds--$2,150;
+(ii) facilities with a capacity of 81-120 --$2,150; and

-(iii) facilities with 121+beds--$18 per bed.
+(iii) facilities with a capacity of 121+ --$18 per bed.

 (B) multiple story:

-(i) facilities with 17-80beds--$2,100;
+(i) facilities with a capacity of 17-80 --$2,100;

-(ii) facilities with 81-120beds--$2,650;
+(ii) facilities with a capacity of 81-120 --$2,650; and

-(iii) facilities with 121+beds--$22 per bed.
+(iii) facilities with a capacity of 121+ --$22 per bed.

-(C) additions or remodeling-- 2% of construction cost with $500 minimum fee and a maximum of 50% of the plan review fee for a new facility of the same type.
+(C) additions or remodeling--2 percent of construction cost with $500 minimum fee and a maximum of 50 percent of the plan review fee for a new facility of the same type.

 §551.21.
 Time Periods for Processing License Applications.

-(a) The Texas Department of Human Services (DHS) only processes applications received within 60 days before the requested date of the issuance of the license.

-(b) An application is complete when all requirements for licensing have been met, including compliance with standards.
+(a) An application is complete when all requirements for licensing have been met, including compliance with standards.
 If an inspection for compliance is required, the application is not complete until the inspection has occurred, reports are reviewed, and the applicant complies with the standards.

-(c) If the application is postmarked by the filing deadline, the application is considered to be timely filed if received in the Facility Enrollment Section of the state office of Long Term Care-Regulatory, Texas Department of Human Services, within 15 days of the postmark.
+(b) If the application is submitted through the online portal by the filing deadline, the application is considered to be timely filed .

-(d) Long Term Care-Regulatory notifies facilities within 30 days of receipt of the application if any of the following applications are incomplete: initial application, change of ownership, renewal, and increase in capacity.
+(c) HHSC notifies applicants within 30 days of receipt of the application if any of the following applications are incomplete: initial application, change of ownership, renewal, and increase in capacity.

-(e) A license is issued or denied within 30 days of the receipt of a complete application or within 30 days before the expiration date of the license.
-DHS may delay action on an application for renewal of a license for up to six months if the facility is subject to a proposed or pending licensure termination action on or within 30 days before the expiration date of the license.
-The issuance of the license constitutes DHS's official written notice to the facility of the acceptance and filing of the application.
+(d) A license is issued or denied within 30 days of the receipt of a complete application or within 30 days before the expiration date of the license.
+HHSC may delay action on an application for renewal of a license for up to six months if the facility is subject to a proposed or pending licensure termination action on or within 30 days before the expiration date of the license.
+The issuance of the license constitutes HHSC’s official written notice to the facility of the acceptance and filing of the application.

-(f) Reimbursement of fees.
+(e) Reimbursement of fees.

 (1) In the event the application is not processed in the time periods as stated, the applicant has a right to request of the program director full reimbursement of all filing fees paid in that particular application process.
 If the program director does not agree the established periods have been violated or finds good cause existed for exceeding the established periods, the request will be denied.
 Good cause for exceeding the period established is considered to exist if:

-(A) the number of applications to be processed exceeds by 15% or more the number processed in the same calendar quarter of the preceding year;
+(A) the number of applications to be processed exceeds by 15 percent or more the number processed in the same calendar quarter of the preceding year;

 (B) another public or private entity used in the application process caused the delay; or